ReidCrooks/GooderReads/README.md

 - "Review" feature to add a review to a book
 - "Star Feature" to rate a book with half or quarter stars (out of five)
 - "Recommended Reads" section with alternating suggested books by genre
+- User account functionality to create an account to rate, add, review, and add books to "My Reads"

 ## Setup